 Alcohol toxicosis results in metabolic acidosis, hypothermia, and CNS depression.
 All species are susceptible.

-Ethanol, methanol, and isopropanol are the alcohols most frequently associated with companion animal toxicosis.
-Ethanol is present in a variety of alcoholic beverages, some rubbing alcohols, drug elixirs, and fermenting bread dough (see Food Hazards: Bread Dough).
+Ethanol, methanol, and isopropanol are the alcohols most frequently associated with toxicosis in companion animals.
+Ethanol is present in a variety of alcoholic beverages, some rubbing alcohols, drug elixirs, and fermenting bread dough (see Bread Dough).
 Methanol is most commonly found in windshield washer fluids (windshield “antifreeze”).
-The lethal oral dose of methanol in dogs is 4–8 mL/kg, although significant clinical signs may be seen at lower doses.
+The lethal oral dose of methanol in dogs is 4–8 mL/kg, although significant clinical signs may be seen at lower dosages.
 Isopropanol is twice as toxic as ethanol and is found in rubbing alcohols and in alcohol-based flea sprays for pets.
-Oral doses of isopropanol ≥0.5 mL/kg may result in significant clinical signs in dogs.
+Oral dosages of isopropanol ≥0.5 mL/kg may result in significant clinical signs in dogs.

 Clinical Findings and Diagnosis

 Signs generally begin within 30–60 min of ingestion and include vomiting, diarrhea, ataxia, disorientation (inebriation), depression, tremors, and dyspnea.
 Severe cases may progress to coma, hypothermia, seizures, bradycardia, and respiratory depression.
 Death is generally due to respiratory failure, hypothermia, hypoglycemia, and/or metabolic acidosis.
 Pneumonia secondary to aspiration of vomitus is possible.

 The determination of blood alcohol levels may help to confirm the diagnosis of alcohol intoxication.